 SAS ends face mask rules within Scandinavia

-As of October 18, 2021, Scandinavian Airlines (SAS) will no longer make face mask usage mandatory for flights within Scandinavian.
+As of October 18, 2021, Scandinavian Airlines (SAS) will no longer make face mask usage mandatory for flights within Scandinavia.

 However, the airline will continue to follow the recommendations from the European Union Aviation Safety Agency (EASA) when it comes to the use of face masks on flights outside of Denmark, Norway, and Sweden.
 In other words, expect you’ll continue to have to wear a mask on SAS for now on flights to other European and intercontinental destinations.